What Do Counselors Do?

 Counselors are helpers.

-They work with clients to identify problems that cause emotional struggles and identify goals to resolve those problems.
+They work with clients to identify problems that cause emotional struggles and set goals to resolve them.
 To reach those goals, they show people how to develop skills for daily living, make action plans to deal with obstacles and prepare for potential challenges.
 Counselors can work with individuals or groups of people in treating mental, behavioral and emotional problems and disorders.

-While some counselors focus on mental health, counselors also have specialties in other areas such as addictions, children and adolescents, couples and families, military veterans and more.
+While some counselors focus on mental health counseling, the profession also includes specialties serving children and adolescents, couples and families, people with substance use disorders, students, veterans and military communities, and clients seeking school or career support.

 Different Types of Counselors